 - Attach all receipts to the request form and turn it in to Civic Engagement.

-- Reimbursement requests submitted after the December 2018 deadline set by the Controller's Office will not be processed.
+- Reimbursement requests submitted after the May 21, 2018 at Noon deadline will not be processed.

 - The Controller’s Office will process student reimbursement requests once a month.

 - Deadlines for turning in requests for transportation reimbursement for the current semester are printed on the reimbursement forms.

 - Reimbursement requests will be submitted to the Controller's Office on the last Monday of each month.

 - All reimbursements will be paid by direct deposit or by check and sent to students in campus mail.